HueyNemud/supernaive-colour-homogenisation/README.md

 ## How it works

-The general principle is to transform the colours of an image so that its background colour matches a target colour, while preserving as far as possible the differences between the colours in the image.
+The main idea is to transform the colors of an image so that its background matches a target color, while preserving the differences between colors within the image as much as possible.

 The process consists of three stages, summarised in the diagram below: